Mharks001/Data-Structures-in-C/StandBy.md

 ### Different Implementations of Data Structures

-These files can be swapped with other implementation of the same Data Structure.
+These files can be swapped with other implementation of the same data structure.